ba-st/Launchpad/docs/HowTo.md

 - `./pharo` is the pharo headless startup script
 - `Pharo.image` is our current image
 - `example` is the `commandName` we defined on the class side of the example handler.
-    Without this the handler is not activated and the image does nothing in partiocular.
+    Without this, the handler is not activated and the image does nothing in particular.
 - `--seed=2` our optional argument, this could be absent, and then `self configuration at: 'seed'` would be 0.
     Because the handler uses `#asNumber`, the string `'2'` is converted to the number `2`.
-- `--addend=40` out mandatory argument, without this the program will log an error and exit (no dump file).
+- `--addend=40` out mandatory argument, without this, the program will log an error and exit (no dump file).
     Because the handler uses `#asNumber`, the string `'40'` is converted to the number `4`.

 This would log: